Becker muscular dystrophy

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-The age of onset and rate of progression can vary among affected people.
+The age of onset and rate of progression can vary.
 Muscle weakness usually becomes apparent between the ages of 5 and 15.
 In some cases, heart involvement (cardiomyopathy) is the first sign.
 BMD is caused by a mutation in the DMD gene and is inherited in an X-linked recessive manner.
-BMD is very similar to Duchenne muscular dystrophy, except that symptoms begin later and progress at a slower rate.
-There is no cure for this condition, and treatment aims to relieve symptoms to help quality of life.
-People with BMD may survive into their 40s or beyond.Becker muscular dystrophy (BMD) is an inherited condition that primarily affects males and causes progressive weakness and wasting of the skeletal and cardiac (heart) muscles.
+BMD is very similar to Duchenne muscular dystrophy, except that in BMD, symptoms begin later and progress at a slower rate.
+There is no cure for this condition, and treatment aims to relieve symptoms and improve quality of life.
+People with BMD may survive into their 40s or beyond.Becker muscular dystrophy (BMD) is an inherited condition that causes progressive weakness and wasting of the skeletal and cardiac (heart) muscles.
+It primarily affects males.

 - Duchenne and Becker muscular dystrophy.
 Genetics Home Reference.
 February, 2012; http://www.ghr.nlm.nih.gov/condition/duchenne-and-becker-muscular-dystrophy.
 Accessed 3/5/2014.

 - C Boulay, Brigitte Chabrol.
 Duchenne and Becker muscular dystrophy.
 Orphanet.
 August, 2007; http://www.orpha.net/consor/cgi-bin/OC_Exp.php?Lng=EN&Expert=262.
 Accessed 3/5/2014.

 - Kaneshiro NK, Hoch DB.
 Becker's muscular dystrophy.
 MedlinePlus.
 2008; http://www.nlm.nih.gov/medlineplus/ency/article/000706.htm.
 Accessed 11/18/2009.